hawkhero2/ahk-mail-automation/README.md

 - 	Manually set the location of the track id via settings ui.
 -	Storing previous track ids in a file.

+>Dropped current development of AHK-MAIL-AUTOMATION.</br>
-> Working on updating it to AHK v2.0 currently.
+> Working on updating to AHK v2.0 currently.</br>